Manager Development Program

 - corporate government priorities and how these relate to your work

 - how to manage people and performance effectively to foster a highly productive workforce

-- mindsets and behaviors for creating a public service that is more agile, more inclusive, and better equipped to meet the needs of Canadians beyond 2020
+- mindsets and behaviours for creating a public service that is more agile, more inclusive, and better equipped to meet the needs of Canadians beyond 2020

 The Manager Development Program's design and structure were largely inspired by a collaborative partnership with the Canada Revenue Agency and are supported by the National Managers' Community.
 The Privy Council Office also provided valuable input.
 Your ongoing feedback is key in ensuring that the program continues to evolve and remain relevant for your community, and to ensure that it meets your needs as you transition to your new role as a manager in the Public Service of Canada.

 Frequently asked questions

 Help your community make choices about education, employment, transportation, health care and housing services.